Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 - [collector_selfmon_kubernetes_all.json](collector_selfmon_kubernetes_all.json): Shows aggregated data for all collectors sending data.
 - [collector_selfmon_kubernetes_single.json](collector_selfmon_kubernetes_single.json): Allows to drill down into a single collector based on the collectors service name and pod name.

+The dashboards rely on metrics from the collectors' [internal telelemetry](https://opentelemetry.io/docs/collector/internal-telemetry/).
+See the [list of internal metrics](https://opentelemetry.io/docs/collector/internal-telemetry/#lists-of-internal-metrics) for an overview of which metrics are available.

 ## Prerequisites
-The dashboards rely on the selfmonitoring metric capabilities of the OTel collector as well as certain attributes on the exported metrics data.
+The dashboards rely on the selfmonitoring capabilities of the OTel collector as well as certain attributes on the exported metrics data.
 Required attributes are:
 - `service.name` (automatically added by the Collector)
-- `service.instance.id` (automatically added by the collector, needs to be added to the Dynatrace attribute allow list, see [Adding `service.name` to the allow list](#adding-servicename-to-the-allow-list))
+- `service.instance.id` (automatically added by the collector, needs to be added to the Dynatrace attribute allow list, see "[Adding `service.instance.id` to the allow list](#adding-serviceinstanceid-to-the-allow-list)")
-- `k8s.pod.name` (needs to be added to the telemetry data, see Kubernetes prerequisites)
+- `k8s.pod.name` (needs to be added to the telemetry data, see the [Kubernetes section](#kubernetes) below)

-### Adding `service.name` to the allow list
+### Adding `service.instance.id` to the allow list
 `service.name` and `k8s.pod.name` are on the Dynatrace OTLP allow list by default, `service.instance.id` is not.
-In order to add it follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add the `service.instance.id` to the list.
+In order to add it follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add `service.instance.id` to the list.

 ## Architecture
 Every OpenTelemetry collector has selfmonitoring capabilities, but they need to be activated.